osmandapp/docs/content/osmand/widgets/configure-screen.md

  - [Speed](/osmand/widgets/info-widgets#speed) - shows your current speed detected by GPS-sensor.
  - [Speed limit](/osmand/widgets/nav-widgets#speed-limit) - shows a speed limit for a current road.
  - [Altitude](/osmand/widgets/info-widgets#altitude) - shows the height above sea level of current geolocation.
- - [GPS info](/osmand/widgets/info-widgets#gps-info-android) - shows a number of satellites that a device detects and uses at that moment (Android).
+ - [GPS info](/osmand/widgets/info-widgets#gps-info-android)(Android) - shows a number of satellites that a device detects and uses at that moment.
  - [Trip recording](/osmand/widgets/info-widgets#-trip-recording-widget) - provides quick access to start / stop track recording.
  - [Current time](/osmand/widgets/info-widgets#current-time) - shows current time from a device.
  - [Battery level](/osmand/widgets/info-widgets#battery-level) - shows battery level of the device.
  - [Radius ruller](/osmand/widgets/radius-ruler) - shows distance between users location and inner point of the 'Radius-ruler' tool distance-circles on the map.
- - [FPS debug info](/osmand/widgets/info-widgets#-fps-info-android) - investigate how fast map & map elements are showed & refreshed (Android).
+ - [FPS debug info](/osmand/widgets/info-widgets#-fps-info-android) (Android) - investigate how fast map & map elements are showed & refreshed.

 ### Widget on the left panel
  - [Compass](/osmand/widgets/map-buttons#compass) -  indicates how map is oriented on the device screen.